zbrock/billcrush/README.md

  * Filter for showing transactions for just a given user
  * Disable a user so they don't show up in the new entry form anymore (soft delete)
  * Nicer UI to record 1-1 payments (i.e. Zach loaned brian $5)
- * Multiple members can pay
+ * Multiple members can payments